Ashanti, 38, Pulls Down Her Bikini Bottoms In Hot New Beach Photo

-Ashanti is pulling a seriously sultry pose in new bikini snaps shared to her Instagram account.
-The stunning 38-year-old actress and singer put her flawless body on full display in two hot new photos shared on social media on September 30 as she pulled on her bikini bottoms while posing at the beach.
+Ashanti pulled a seriously sultry pose in new bikini snaps shared to her Instagram account.
+The stunning 38-year-old actress and singer put her flawless body on full display in two hot new photos shared on social media on September 30, seen pulling on her bikini bottoms while posing at the beach.

 The first shot showed the “Only U” singer pulling on the side of her skimpy bottoms with her right hand as she leaned up against a large rock on the sand with the water behind her.

-Looking years younger than her actual age (she’ll turn 39-years-old on October 13), the gorgeous star was rocking the fun patterned two-piece with another piece of material on the chest that stretched up to her neck.
-The multi-colored design was also set off with a bright lime green trim to catch fans’ attention.
+Looking years younger than her actual age (she’ll turn 39 years old on October 13), the gorgeous star was pictured rocking a fun, patterned two-piece.
+Another piece of material on the chest of the bikini stretched up to her neck.
+The multi-colored design was also set off with a bright lime-green trim to catch fans’ attention.

-Ashanti had her long brunette hair – which was so long it even passed her waist – flowing down as she looked off to the side while posing for the camera.
+Ashanti had her long, waist-length brunette hair flowing down as she looked off to the side while posing for the camera.
 She also shielded her eyes with a pair of aviator shades.

+In the caption, she urged her 5.1 million followers to “find [their] balance.”

 The comments section was overrun with praise from her many followers, as fans left impressed messages for the John Tucker Must Die actress on the new upload.

 “My bae,” one fan wrote alongside a face emoji with hearts for eyes.

 “Yessss queen,” a second wrote after seeing her rocking the fun bikini look.

 A third simply commented with the word “Wow” and a red heart emoji.